athreatt07/handbook/docs/company/reports/t2-2022/dreambig-report.md

 DreamBig Frontend design is at its early inception.
 The customer needs and product requirements are discovered and are being refined at every step.
 The Prototype Documentation and QA project is an attempt to explore and build a standard structured framework of documentation and QA processes.
-The process includes and testing of design/technical prototype with company standards.

 #### Aims for Trimester